CA4022/CSC1109-Data-Speed-and-Scale/docs/bonus3/index.md

     saying that
     { .annotate }

-    1. Despite the consisten claim of Smalltalk as the "first" OOP language, I would argue that "Simula" (which predates it by over a decade) has all the features of OOP and simply lacks the terminology invented by Smalltalk.
+    1. Despite the consistent claim of Smalltalk as the "first" OOP language, I would argue that "Simula" (which predates it by over a decade) has all the features of OOP and simply lacks the terminology invented by Smalltalk.